AKissMail/MIRAGEXR_AI_service-backend/readme.md

 13. Access the backend via `http://127.0.0.1:8000/admin/`, and create a new user (optional) and an authentication token, to be used with the API request.
 14. You can test the System with `python manage.py test`.
 15. You can upload document for a RAG Model via the `/document/` endpoint and set up the Configuration use the `/document/configuration` endpoint.
+16. Don't forget CORS_ORIGIN_WHITELIST in the settings.py or suffer like me for 1 hour.
-16. To send your request (e.g., via Postman) and include the key in the header with the line key `Authorization` set to `Token $key`.
+17. To send your request (e.g., via Postman) and include the key in the header with the line key `Authorization` set to `Token $key`.

 ### .env